 Skip to main content

 The Commercial and Industrial Property Tax Reform Bill (the Bill) was introduced into the Victorian Parliament on 20 March 2024.
-The reforms are expected to pass into law in early May before commencing on 1 July 2024.
+The reforms are expected to pass into law in early May before commencing on 1 July 2024 (Note: the Act was passed in the same terms as the Bill).

 The reforms are intended to abolish land transfer duty (often referred to as stamp duty) and landholder duty (duty resulting from a transfer of shares or units in certain entities that own land) from transactions involving commercial and industrial property in Victoria.
 The loss of duty revenues will be made up through a new annual ‘Commercial and Industrial Property Tax’ (CIPT).